The Devils Brigade, First Special Service Force

 Here is another article on the 1st Special Service Force:

 One of the most unique combat units in Italy was the First Special Service Force, a bi-national group consisting of elite Canadian and American fighters.
-The Canadian component was originally the 2nd Canadian Parachute Battalion, then renamed the 1st Canadian Special Service Battalion.
+The Canadian part was originally the 2nd Canadian Parachute Battalion, then renamed the 1st Canadian Special Service Battalion.
 In June 1942, when it joined with US Army troops and became the First Special Service Force, Canadians comprised 1/4 of its strength, 47 officers and 650 other ranks.

 Training was arduous — parachuting, skiing, and mountain climbing.
 Everything was done “at the double” and their physical conditioning was aided by calisthenics, obstacle courses, and long marches with hundred-pound packs.
 Each man learned how to handle explosives and to use every weapon in the Force’s extensive arsenal.
 Hand-to-hand combat, night fighting, and use of captured weapons rounded out the training program.
 These specialized skills were necessary, for the Force members were to become shock troops, frequently raiding strategic positions and often parachuting behind enemy lines.
 Their effectiveness would earn them the nickname, “the Devil’s Brigade”.

 The First Special Service Force arrived in Italy in November 1943, as the 5th U.S. Army was preparing to capture the mountains that guarded Cassino to the south.
-Its initial task was to throw the Germans off two of the highest peaks, Monte la Difensa and Monte la Remetanea.
+Its first task was to throw the Germans off two of the highest peaks, Monte la Difensa and Monte la Remetanea.
 Climbing ropes in the dense fog, the Force took the Germans by surprise on Difensa.
 Following a bloody, six-day battle, Monte la Remetanea was captured.
 Its first involvement in the Italian campaign cost the First Special Service Force 511 casualties, including 73 fatalities.

-A month later, the Force equaled its previous accomplishment by taking Monte Majo and several other ridges controlling the Via Caslina, the main Naples-Rome road.
+A month later, the Force equaled its earlier accomplishment by taking Monte Majo and several other ridges controlling the Via Caslina, the main Naples-Rome road.
 In terrible weather and even harsher conditions, the Germans were forced back across the Rapido River valley to their main defences, the Gustav Line.
 Sixty-seven Canadian members of the Force were either killed or wounded on Monte Majo.

 By the time the First Special Service Force was pulled out of the line in the middle of January, it had an impressive record.
 After securing Majo, it drove the enemy from Hills 1109 and 1270, and other Fifth Army formations cleared the Germans from east of Cassino.
 Due in large part to this elite Canadian-American unit, the Fifth Army was finally ready to launch its long-awaited offensive on Rome.
 The Force was now sent to Anzio.